Skip to content

 • Runtime-owned tmux-backed sessions publish gateway capability.

-• Live attach and request execution currently support runtime-owned local_interactive sessions, runtime-owned REST-backed sessions (cao_rest, houmao_server_rest), and runtime-owned native headless sessions (claude_headless, codex_headless, gemini_headless).
+• Live attach and request execution currently support runtime-owned local_interactive sessions and runtime-owned native headless sessions (claude_headless, codex_headless, gemini_headless).
+Legacy REST-backed manifest records may still be recognized for old-artifact inspection or explicit rejection, but new public launches do not create them.

-• Gateway-owned live TUI tracking routes currently support attached runtime-owned REST-backed sessions and attached runtime-owned local_interactive sessions.
+• Gateway-owned live TUI tracking routes currently support attached runtime-owned local_interactive sessions.
 For local_interactive, the gateway derives tracked identity from durable internal bootstrap metadata plus manifest-backed authority and uses the runtime session id as the public terminal_id compatibility value because no backend-provided terminal alias exists on that path.

-• Native headless internal bootstrap metadata may also carry managed_api_base_url and managed_agent_ref together when the live gateway should route requests back through houmao-server for a server-managed headless agent instead of resuming that headless session locally.
+• Native headless internal bootstrap metadata may also carry managed_api_base_url and managed_agent_ref together when the live gateway should route requests back through houmao-passive-server for a passive-server-managed headless agent instead of resuming that headless session locally.

 • attach.json may keep manifest_path for gateway internals, but the runtime-owned session manifest remains the supported persisted mailbox-capability contract for gateway mailbox routes and mail notifier support.